-Also known as: House Michaelsen, (Doll/Puppet) Museum Falkenstein
+Also known as: Michaelsen House

 In 1923, architect Karl Schneider completed what is probably his most famous work, the Michaelsen House.
 This private country house, set high above the Elbe in Hamburg’s Blankenese district, is an idiosyncratic, L-shaped building collaged from varied building elements skilfully embedded within the Elbe landscape.
 It is an early work in the style known as Neues Bauen, or New Architecture.
 Initially its new formal language made it very controversial, but it soon attracted a great deal of acclaim.

 Karl Schneider was once considered one of the great architects of modernism, on par with Walter Gropius and Mies van der Rohe, but after he emigrated to the US in 1938, he was increasingly forgotten.
 He completed his most important buildings in Hamburg during a period of only ten years, and the Michaelsen House was one of the first.
 With its plasticity and clear composition of volumetric forms, the building speaks Schneider’s characteristic architectural language.

 The multi-part ensemble extends far into the Elbe landscape and relates to the topography.
 The two-storey main building culminates with a rounded terrace on the upper floor.
 This east wing is connected perpendicularly to a terrace wing, likewise with a rounded end, by a four-storey tower at the corner.
 Depending on their use, each of the residential spaces was given different visual connections to the outdoors.
 A panorama window of curved glass in the east wing was unique at the time of completion.